keishacarr/AdventOfCode2021/README.md

 Day 6 (1/20) - able to do part 1 by myself pretty easily.
 The exponential increase for part 2 is tricky to navigate.

 Day 7 (1/21) - started part 1.

+Day 7 (1/22) - Completed both parts independently.
+Used a mathematical formula to complete part 2, so there was very little change in the code between the parts.

+Day 8 (1/22) - Started part 1.